Score : $800$ points

 11

-For example, the following sequence of operations turns $S$ into ACB
+For example, the following sequence of operations turns $S$ into ACB:

-and remove $S_3$, turning $S$ into ACAC
+C and remove $S_3$, turning $S$ into ACAC.B and remove $S_4$, turning $S$ into ACB.50 AACCCCBBBACCCCABABCCCCABACCACACACCACABABBBABABACCB

 256972022